Robalni/irssi-connect-join/README.md

 # irssi-connect-join

-This script lets you automatically join a channel when you connect to a server.
+This script lets you automatically join one or more channels when you connect to a server.
 You can use the connect command like this:

 ```
 /connect Server:#channel1,#channel2,#channel3